JLoyolaLujan/CodingNepal-CodingLabTutorials/README.md

 * Changes done
     1. I messed a bit with the colors
     2. I directly downloaded the icons from [here](https://fonts.google.com/icons).
-Little to no changes in the CSS file.
+Little to no changes in the CSS file

+### 4. Website with Login & Registration Form

+[here](https://www.youtube.com/watch?v=etsPyHLON7g&ab_channel=CodingLab) you can watch the whole tutorial

+I'm finally back from winter vacations!
+Back at it again with an HTML, CSS and JS project.

+The project itself consists in a simple website with a login and registration form.

+* Changes done
+    1. I've messed a bit with the colors
+    2. I directly downloaded the icons from [here](https://fonts.google.com/icons).
+This meant some changes to the CSS and Javascript files
+    3. To do away with the default icons in the password input, I've used [this](https://stackoverflow.com/questions/18970150/how-can-i-remove-the-eye-from-a-password-field) workaround so I could work with the icons I downloaded